geoscixyz/gpg/content/magnetics/magnetics_susceptibility.rst

 Susceptibility
 **************

-For magnetic surveys, the relevant physical property is *magnetic susceptibiity*, or less commonly the related property *magnetic permeability*.
+For magnetic surveys, the relevant physical property is *magnetic susceptibility*, or less commonly the related property *magnetic permeability*.

 Some Definitions